abhinay/jmapreduce/README.md

 * Mappers and reducers can emit Integers, Floats, Strings, Arrays and Hashes
 * Arrays and Hashes can only be built up of Integers, Floats, Strings, Arrays and Hashes
 * You can chain map/reduce jobs like the example below.
 The output of one map/reduce job will be the input of the next job
-* Be sure the very last thing you emit in your last job are Strings otherwise you will see binary data in your eventual output

 Example
 -------